smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/02 - SQL Query Processing Order.md

 ![SQL Processing Order](/Database%20Articles/Advanced%20SQL%20Joins/images/SQLQueryProcessingOrderPage.png)

 At a high level, SQL begins by identifying the data sources in the `FROM` clause, applies row-level filtering, performs grouping and aggregation, and only then determines which columns to return and how the final result set should be presented.

-This distinction between *logical processing* and *written syntax* is essential for understanding joins, aggregations, and query behavior.
+This distinction between *logical processing order* and *written syntax order* is essential for understanding joins, aggregations, and query behavior.

 ---